Álvaro Fernández Calvo joins Celta B and is well on his way to becoming a top Spanish footballer.

 According to the website Fútbol Juvenil, the keeper from Madrid stands out for his “agility and elasticity”, despite being more than 1.80 metres tall.
 The Real Madrid website adds that he is “”Outstanding in his placement and not afraid to leave the goalmouth, as well as being skilled with his feet.”

-A few of the techniques where, apart from his clubs, he also worked on at Marcet.
-“They’re very intense training sessions and it is exactly what I need to be prepared for the upcoming season”, confirmed the young keeper in this interview, made at Fundación Marcet’s facilities:
+These are some of the techniques he worked on at Marcet, as well as with his other teams.
+“The training sessions here are very intense, and that is exactly what I need to be prepared for next season,” said the young goalkeeper in this interview, held at Marcet Sports City in 2015: